XQP-Munich/LDPC4QKD/README.md

 - Simulation results done using the decoder in this repository, showing FER of LDPC matrices, their rate adapted versions, and average rate under rate adaption (Work in progress!).

 - For each LDPC matrix, a specification of rate adaption.
   This is a list of pairs of row indices of the matrix that are combined (added mod 2) in each rate adaption step.
+  TODO procedure for new matrices

 ### Julia code
 - Contained in the folder `codes`.

 - Enables loading the LDPC matrices from files.
   This uses our custom Julia library [LDPCStorage.jl](https://github.com/XQP-Munich/LDPCStorage.jl)) (installed automatically by the Julia package manager).

 - Enables saving the compressed sparse column (CSC) representation (both binary and quasi-cyclic).
   Also supports exporting to other standard formats, such as `alist`.